 - This tool can identify the input language automatically and translate it to your default native language.

-- The number of supported languages is theoretically unlimited because this tool will provide you an up to date result whenever the third party translator engine updates their database.
+- The number of supported languages is theoretically unlimited because this tool will provide you an up-to-date result whenever the third-party translator engine updates its database.

-- Translate Shell has dictionary mode to show you the meaning of any word.
+- Translate Shell has a dictionary mode to show you the meaning of any word.

 - You can even specify a webpage URL or local file path so that it can translate that file.